ryouran/neighborhood-map/README.md

 ### Getting started

-1. Download or clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.
+1. Download or clone the repository.
 2. Open index.html.